 Keep in mind not to interrupt the process as it might cause more damage that’s harder to fix.
-If updating BIOS seems scary, you can make things way easier with the help from our tech experts.
+If updating BIOS seems scary, you can make things way easier with the help of our tech experts.

-If you don’t get any vertical lines displayed in the BIOS, it is a software related issue such as outdated drivers.
-In this case you need to update the display drivers by following:
+If you don’t get any vertical lines displayed in the BIOS, it is a software-related issue such as outdated drivers.
+In this case, you need to update the display drivers by following:

 - Start your computer on Safe mode.